December 7, 2011 – 6:58 pm | 16 Comments

 1. The <models> tag encloses a list of all the phone models that the template will list in the “Model” dropdown in the “Phone Provisioning” tab of the Extension Configuration page.

-3. The <models> tag can contain only 1 type of tag within it – the <model> tag.
+3. The <models> tag can contain only one type of tag within it – the <model> tag.

-4. Inside the <models> tag, there MUST be AT LEAST 1 <model> tag.
+4. Inside the <models> tag, there must be at least one <model> tag.

 The <deviceconfig> Tag

-1. Each <deviceconfig> tag contains the specification of a configuration file which will be created in the provisioning folder for this extension.
+1. Each <deviceconfig> tag contains the specifications for a configuration file which will be created in the provisioning folder for this extension.

-2. There MUST be AT LEAST 1 <deviceconfig> tag.
+2. There must be at least one <deviceconfig> tag.

-3. Each <deviceconfig> tag MUST also specify a “filename” attribute.
-The value of the “filename” attribute MUST contain the filename which will be created in the provisioning folder.
+3. Each <deviceconfig> tag must also specify a "filename" attribute.
+The value of the "filename" attribute must contain the filename of the file which will be created in the provisioning folder.

 <deviceconfig filename=”cfg%%mac_address%%”>